 When would I want to use this check box?

-A user can be a member of more than one Customer Engagement apps organization, but an Exchange mailbox (email address) can only synchronize emails, appointments, contacts, and tasks with one organization, and a user that belongs to that organization can only synchronize emails, appointments, contacts, and tasks with one Exchange mailbox.
-Customer Engagement apps stores the organization ID (
+A user can be a member of more than one model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, organization, but an Exchange mailbox (email address) can only synchronize emails, appointments, contacts, and tasks with one organization, and a user that belongs to that organization can only synchronize emails, appointments, contacts, and tasks with one Exchange mailbox.
+Model-driven apps in Dynamics 365 stores the organization ID (

 OrgID) for the synchronizing organization and the last time the user synced in Exchange.